gildas/gildas.github.io/_posts/2020-10-11-migration-hyperv-openstack.markdown

   virt-install virt-viewer bridge-utils edk2-ovmf
 {% endhighlight %}

-In order to load virtual machines to OpenStack you will also need the [OpenStack Client][openstack-openstackclient] for your platform.
+In order to load virtual machines to OpenStack you will also need the [OpenStack Client][openstack-client] for your platform.
 Oh, and, of course an Openstack cluster...

 On Ubuntu:
 {% highlight sh %}